-• Newcastle is a city that is resilient and adaptive.
-It is organized around mobility and development corridors with a complete transportation network (road, rail, and air).
-It is anchored by its natural resources which make it unique and desirable with good potential agricultural land.
-The N11 route bisects the Eastern and Western halves of the municipal urban area.
-The road is also used as an alternative route from Durban to Gauteng.
-It is the anchor city within the Northern Natal region and 2 nd order node in KZN.
-It is located on the boundaries of Free State and Mpumalanga provinces which allow for capital to be spent in Newcastle Municipal Higher densities are found close to established nodes.
-Urban sprawl leads to Infrastructure backlogs and new informal settlements mushrooming.
-A fragmented spatial structure with limited future spatial growth options which lead to shortage of residential land.
-Industrial sector stagnated with very few new industrial developments.
-Poor management of open spaces and large tracks of undermined areas that cannot be utilized within the built-up areas.
-Poor accessibility due to mobility function of corridors being compromised and undefined, road network towards MBO areas as well, while the railway lines and airport has been underutilized. area.
-OPPORTUNITIES THREATS Clustering of social and community facilities around development nodes and corridors including Service Delivery Centres which in turn contribute to land use and Private investment patterns remain in nodes of Newcastle west and a general decline in investment.
-Natural Environment is experiencing a lack of environmental assessment.
+- It is organized around mobility and development corridors with a complete transportation network (road, rail, and air). - It is anchored by its natural resources which make it unique and desirable with good potential agricultural land. - The N11 route bisects the Eastern and Western halves of the municipal urban area.
+The road is also used as an alternative route from Durban to Gauteng. - It is the anchor city within the Northern Natal region and 2nd order node in KZN. - It is located on the boundaries of Free State and Mpumalanga provinces which allow for capital to be spent in Newcastle Municipal area.

+- Clustering of social and community facilities around development nodes and corridors including Service Delivery Centres which in turn contribute to land use and transportation integration. - Tourism is growing and drawing tourist investment to the town. - Mining, a growing demand on resources such as coal. - The road infrastructure, railway lines and airport which provide connectivity. - Informal sector can become a long term economic reality while private investment is also on the increase. - Open spaces with densification potential

+- Urban sprawl leads to Infrastructure backlogs and new informal settlements mushrooming. - A fragmented spatial structure with limited future spatial growth options which lead to shortage of residential land. - Industrial sector stagnated with very few new industrial developments. - Poor management of open spaces and large tracks of undermined areas that cannot be utilized within the built-up areas. - Poor accessibility due to mobility function of corridors being compromised and undefined, road network towards MBO areas as well, while the railway lines and airport has been underutilized.